phaserjs/phaser/README.md

 * LoaderParser.bitmapFont, xmlBitmapFont and jsonBitmapFont all now return the font data rather than write it to the now deprecated PIXI.BitmapText.fonts global array.
 * PIXI.BitmapText has been removed as a global array, as it is no longer used.
 * PIXI has been made available for Phaser when using requireJS (thanks @mkristo #1923)
+* Internally the Time class has been updated to split out the RAF and SetTimeout implementations.
+This cuts down the update loop workload significantly, which was causing a performance optimization bottleneck in V8.

 ### Bug Fixes